 There is no application form.
-Candidates should email a covering letter of no more than two pages and a curriculum vitae with details of qualifications and experience to academic.vacancies@sjc.ox.ac.uk.
+Candidates should email a covering letter (of no more than two pages), a 500-word statement outlining research plans for the period of employment, and a curriculum vitae with details of qualifications, publications and experience to academic.vacancies@sjc.ox.ac.uk.
 Applications should be in the form of a single PDF file.